dji-sdk/Payload-SDK-Doc/source/workflow/device-connection.md

 </div></div>

 ## Connect Development Board
-#### Run the Sample of RTOS
+#### Connect to the RTOS development board
 Connect the STM32F407xG to the expansion board the configuration of the serial port is as follows:

-> **NOTE:** If you need to use other development boards, please rewrite the configuration parameters in the Hal file, for details, please refer to [Transplant](../tutorial/transplant.html)。
+> **NOTE:** If you need to use other development boards, please rewrite the configuration parameters in the Hal file, for details, please refer to [Porting](../tutorial/Porting.html)。

 * Communicate with X-Port or Skyport V2: `PA2 (TX)` and `PA3 (RX)`
 * Communicate with computer: `PC10 (TX)` and `PC11 (RX)`